If you like an impressive-looking meal that’s simple to prepare – look no further than these Moroccan meatballs with couscous and carrot salad!

 Cumin is one of the most important spices used in Moroccan food.
 The warm, earthy spice can be found in almost every dish.
 Ginger is also very commonly used, giving this cuisine its slightly sweet and slightly spicy flavor.
 Cinnamon is what makes Moroccan food warm and cozy.

 In America, we are very familiar with all of the above spices.
 It’s just the combination that is different for us.
-However, these familiar spices put together in a unique way makes Moroccan food approachable.
+However, these familiar spices put together uniquely make Moroccan food approachable.
 It’s familiar enough, but still a unique experience to those who have yet to venture into Moroccan cuisine.

 Store & Reheat